Phuire-Research/Stratimux/ActionStrategy.md

 This was a purposeful design choice, if you find yourself doing such.
 Known this system is already complicated enough.

 ## Helper Functions for Standard Method Creators
-*Note you still need to create a function of MethodCreator to use these Helpers*
+*You still need to create a function of type MethodCreator to use these Helpers. :MethodCreator = () =>  methodCreator*
 ```typescript
 export const createMethod =
   (method: (action: Action) => Action): [Method, Subject<Action>] => {}